ninimecri/retail-fashion-customer-insights/README.md

 Retail Fashion Insights
 Made by Nicole Mejía Criollo

-# 📊 Customer Insights – Final Project
+# 📊 Customer Insights – Personal Project
 This project analyzes customer behavior and purchase patterns in the fashion retail industry.
 Using a publicly available Kaggle dataset, the aim is to identify spending habits, satisfaction trends, and purchasing behaviors that could support business decision-making.
 ---
 🧾 **Project Files**